catarinam93/Transfer-Reinforcement-Learning-for-Enhanced-Autonomy-in-Vehicles/README.md

 • Destination Reward: Upon reaching the destination, a high reward is given, and the episode is terminated.
 This incentivizes the agent to successfully navigate to the intended destination.
-• Neutral Reward: For states where none of the above conditions ap- ply (else clause), a neutral reward is assigned.
+• Neutral Reward: For states where none of the above conditions ap ply (else clause), a neutral reward is assigned.
 This maintains stability in the reward system during non-critical states.